Gibber13/blogs.nearinfinity.com/README.md

     {% video_tag :vimeo => [video_id] %}
     {% video_tag :youtube => [unique_id] %}

-If you have any questions or concerns email bmarcaur@nearinfinity.com
+If you have any questions or concerns email bmarcaur@nearinfinity.com or wbrady@nearinfinity.com